TibFinance/TibDotNetSdk/Documentation/Demo.md

 var result = TibInvoker.Portal.CreateMerchant(createMerchantArgs)
 ```
-*save the merchant Id to user it Later when creating bills and*
+*Save the merchant Id to use it Later when creating bills *

 ## Create Customer